sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types-2/README.md

 # Programming: Data Types 2: Arrays and Objects

-There are 2 data types that are more complex than strings, booleans, and numbers.
+Two data types in JavaScript are more complex than strings, booleans, and numbers: Arrays and Objects.

 ## Arrays

 An array is a list of items.
-Rather than keep them in separate variables:
+Rather than keep related items in separate variables:

 ```js
 const name1 = "Alice"